NORTHERN VERMONT

 RADIO DEMONSTRATIONS

 1. Special Event Station W1V.
-We'll be ON-THE-AIR and broadcasting to the world on 20 and 40 meters.
-But we need help!
+We'll be ON-THE-AIR and broadcasting to the world on 20 meters.
 We need operators - especially new operators.
-Sign up for a 15 minute slot.
-Prizes for the most contests, furthest contacts and most unusual contacts!
+Sign up for a 15-30 minute slot.

 DOOR PRIZES